 *overflow coop for when chicken math gets the best of you!

 I had been wanting a mini coop for a long time, but I had spent so much money building my main coop and run, I just couldn’t justify it.
 While out in the yard the other day I was looking at our growing pile of scrap wood & building materials and realized I had plenty of scraps I could make a coop for free!
 I bet you have a similar pile of odds & ends – if not try Craigslist or ask your friends on Facebook.
-You could easily use pallet boards instead of fence panels for the sides – be creative!
+You could easily use pallet boards for the sides – be creative!

-I knew I wanted the coop to be narrow enough to fit through my back slider door so I could bring it inside when I use it as a brooder for baby chicks.
+I knew I wanted the coop to be narrow enough to fit through my back slider door so I could bring it inside when needed.
 This limited the width to 22 inches.
 I went with a length of 4 feet to give me a mini coop big enough for several chicks or a couple full grown hens if needed.